Lectured by: Jan Pechanec, Vladimír Kotal

 -- Brian W. Kernighan, Dennis M. Ritchie

-The seminar is lectured primarily in English.
+The seminar is lectured in English.
 It is a recommended pre-requisite for Unix/Linux Programming in C (NSWI015).

 The original poster.